SAP-samples/teched2023-AD261/exercises/ex2/README.md

 2. Go to the **Content Types** page and check the status of the available content types.
     <img width="500" alt="image" src="images/CAS-Content-Types.png">

-3. Go to to **Content Resources** and explore the available content coming from across SAP BTP applications.
+3. Go to the **Content Resources** page and explore the available content coming from across SAP BTP applications.
-View the metadata and general information available for the different content resources.
+View the metadata and the general information available for the different content resources.
     <img width="500" alt="image" src="images/Content-resources.png">

-4. Start the export step by clicking on “Export” icon from left hand side menu.
+4. Go to the **Export** page to start the export.
-Select multiple contents from different content types.
-You can use the filters for Content Type.
-After selection proceed to Step 2.
+Select multiple contents from the different content types.
+You can use filters for content types.
+After selection, proceed to **Step 2**.
     | Content Type   | Content Name  |
 	| -------------  | ------------- |
-	| Cloud Integration   |SAP Responsible Design and Production Integration with SAP ERP.ad261.0012
+	| Cloud Integration   | SAP Responsible Design and Production Integration with SAP ERP.ad261.0012
 	| SAP API Management  |  HelloWorldAPI
 	| Role Collection  |  Role Collection for Content Export |

 <br/> <img width="500" alt="image" src="images/export.png">

 5. Since these content types do not have any dependencies, you observe an empty list.
-Skip this optional step to add dependencies and proceed to Step 3.
+Skip this optional step to add dependencies and proceed to **Step 3**.
 </br><img width="500" alt="image" src="images/Depedencies.png">

 6. Select Export Mode as “SAP Cloud Transport Management” and enter Description “Teched Demo Transport for AD261-XXX”.
 Proceed to Step 4.